Hone logo

 Key requirements:

-• The solution must be free of data races.
-Rust's compiler should be able to verify this safety.
+• The implementation must be free of data races.
+Rust's borrow checker should not flag any potential data races.

 Expected behavior: